JeongHoJeong/vue-boilerplate/README.md

 npm install -g webpack
 ```

-Then install dependencies and start server.
+Then install dependencies and compile.
 ```
 npm install
 webpack
-node server/server.js
 ```

-Now visit localhost:3000 with your browser to check if it's running.
+Now run `http-server` on `dist` directory and check the page!